margaretmf/margaretmf.github.io/creativewriting.md

 <br>

-## Gone With the Wind ##
+## Gone With the Wind, She Universally and the Wind ##
 Gone with the wind to the hurts of the past.
-The past moves behind me as the wind blows.
+The past moves behind her as the wind blows.

-Into the future with the wind that knows my name.
+Into the future with the wind that knows her name.
-The wind calls me home and points me to where I always belonged.
+The wind calls her home and points her to where she always belonged.

-The wind sings it's song and knows how to still my heart.
+The wind sings it's song and knows how to still her heart.
-The wind returns me to where I always once was.
+The wind returns her to where she always once was.

 The wind is the breath that has been there forever the same.
-It sweeps through to show how the seasons change.
+It sweeps through to show her how the seasons change.

-With the wind, I feel the breeze and I feel it bring me home.
+She runs fast with the wind as it shows her what she needs to know.
-It rushes through the whole earth at once and makes me one with all.
+With the wind that rushes through the whole earth at once, she feels it bring her home.

-The wind is always showing me what I need to know.

 With the wind and the breeze, the leaves fall off the tree, and sprinkle and dance and spin around in the air.
 The wind blowing my hair.
 The breeze hitting my neck.
 The wind, the breeze blowing the leaves

 <br>